apache/nuttx/configs/README.txt

     (1) as a makefile fragment included in other makefiles, and (2) to generate include/nuttx/config.h which is included by most C files in the system.

-appconfig -- This is another configuration file that is specific to the application.
-This file is copied into the application build directory when NuttX is configured.
-See ../apps/README.txt for further details.

 setenv.sh -- This is a script that you can include that will be installed at the toplevel of the directory structure and can be sourced to set any